oscartavia/odin-recipes/README.md

 ## About this project

-The [**Odin Recipies project**](https://www.theodinproject.com/lessons/foundations-recipes) is part of The Odin Project Foundations course.
-The purpose of this project is to strengthen basic HTML concepts like HTML boiler-plate format, elements (headers, paragraphs, ordered and unordered lists and anchors) and the correct use of references for images and hyperlinks.
+The [**Odin Recipes project**](https://www.theodinproject.com/lessons/foundations-recipes) is part of The Odin Project Foundations course.
+The purpose of this project is to strengthen basic HTML concepts like boilerplate format, elements (headers, paragraphs, ordered and unordered lists and anchors) and the correct use of references for images and hyperlinks.

 ### Project structure
-- Index.html page is a hub that should link to individual recipe pages.
+-The main page is a hub that should link to individual recipe pages.
-- Each recipe page should be self-conatined.
+- Each recipe page should be self-contained.
-- Each recipe should have a header, an image, a description, an unordered list of ingridients and an ordered list of steps to complete the recipe.
+- Each recipe should have a header, an image, a description, an unordered list of ingredients and an ordered list of steps to complete the recipe.

 ### Languages and Frameworks